NgiapPuoyKoh/django-blogchat-tech/TESTING.md

 Refused to apply style from 'https://django-blogchat-tech.herokuapp.com/static/css/base.css' because its MIME type ('text/html') is not a supported stylesheet MIME type, and strict MIME checking is enabled.
 ```
 - Root Cause: Static file not copied during deployment to Heroku
-- Resolution: Install, configure Whitenoise and deploy to heroku
+- Fix: Install, configure Whitenoise and deploy to heroku

-  Solution: After 3 days of AGONY
+  - Solution: After 3 days of AGONY
 Resolution:
   - DISABLE_COLLECTSTATIC = 1 needs to be removed from heroku dashboard for static files to be copied and then replaced it after (probably need to do this when deploying to heroku each time)
   ![](docs\testing\staticfilesNotFound.png)